damien-masse/codac/doc/manual/manual/visualization/functions.rst

   Main author: `Maël Godard <https://godardma.github.io>`_

 This page lists all the 2D drawing functions available in Codac.
-Note that the functions described here on a :ref:`Figure2D <subsec-graphics-2d-figures-figure2d>` object also work on the :ref:`DefaultView <subsec-graphics-2d-figures-defaultview>`.
+Note that the functions described here on a :ref:`Figure2D <subsec-graphics-2d-figures-figure2d>` object also work on the :ref:`DefaultFigure <subsec-graphics-2d-figures-DefaultFigure>`.

 For example :